-- Be sure all guards and covers are in their proper position.
+- ♦ Be sure all guards and covers are in their proper position.
 Be sure to replace them after servicing the machine.
 Have guards and covers repaired immediately if damaged. - Use safety features such as safety lock lever and seat belt properly. - A seat belt is required by OSHA in almost all applications.
-DO NOT operate this machine without a seat belt. - NEVER remove any safety features.
+DO NOT operate this machine without a seat belt. - ♦ NEVER remove any safety features.
 ALWAYS keep them in good operating condition.

-Safety lock lever \Rightarrow See 12.11 PARKING MACHINE on page 2-47.
+Safety lock lever ⇒ See 12.11 PARKING MACHINE.

-Seat belts \Rightarrow See 12.1.2 ADJUST OPERATORS SEAT on page 2-27.
+Seat belts ⇒ See 12.1.3 ADJUST OPERATORS SEAT.

-- Improper use of safety features could result in serious bodily injury or death. - Be sure the machine has the correct equipment required by local rules and regulations.
+- ♦ Improper use of safety features could result in serious bodily injury or death. - Be sure the machine has the correct equipment required by local rules and regulations.